 With no real back catalog, Apple TV+ is reliant on fresh new shows to lure people in.
-Since their November launch, the shows have come fast and furious.
-Some have been exceptional, others less so but they’ve all been of the highest production value.
-The problem is, now it is January and that initial push seems to be running dry.
+Since their November launch, the shows haven’t come fast enough and that was especially true in January.
+Luckily February is slightly better.

 Oprah’s Book Club